 - Spiral: The robot goes in a spiral pattern.
 This option won’t work with the robot docked; you’ll have to move it to a spot you want cleaning before selecting this mode.

 - Edge: In this mode, the robot focuses on cleaning the edges.
-There’s no need to move the robot since it goes directly towards the edges.
+There’s no need to move it since it goes directly towards the edges.

 - Spot: It’s similar to the spiral mode in that it focuses on a specific area but moves in a straight line in a square zone.
 And like the spiral mode, you’ll need to move the robot to a spot.

 One last mode is the manual mode, where consumers can control the robot like an RC.
-It’s fun to try once in a while, but I don’t use this feature.
+It’s fun to try occasionally, but I don’t use this feature.

 2. Power Options